roopalgarg/brand_embedding/README.md

 ### Methodology ###

-* version 1: It is a simple technique which takes the mean of the `Glove` word embedding for each word present on the landing page of the brand in `Wikipedia`.
+* `version 1`: It is a simple technique which takes the mean of the `Glove` word embedding for each word present on the landing page of the brand in `Wikipedia`.
 The idea is that similar brands talk about overlapping concepts.
 Working with word embeddings frees us from worrying about the exact match in jargon or vocab.